Microsoft/IntuneDocs.pt-br/intune/configuration/device-restrictions-ios.md

 ## <a name="show-or-hide-apps"></a>Mostrar ou ocultar aplicativos

-Aplica-se aos dispositivos que executam o iOS 9.3 ou mais recente.
+Aplica-se a dispositivos que executam o iOS 9.3+ e o iPadOS 13.0+.

 ### <a name="settings-apply-to-automated-device-enrollment-supervised"></a>As configurações se aplicam a(o): Registro de dispositivo automatizado (supervisionado)